This Skillet Buttermilk Cornbread is soft, moist, and contains a buttery crust, perfect for munching on for breakfast or dinner!

 - Preheat oven to 425F.
-Place butter in cast iron skillet and place into oven until melted, then remove from oven.
+Place butter in a 9 inch cast iron skillet and place into oven until melted, then remove from oven.
 Set aside.

 - In a medium bowl, whisk together cornmeal, flour, sugar, baking powder, baking soda, and salt.
 Set aside.

 - In a large bowl, stir together the egg and buttermilk.

 - Stir in flour mixture until just combined.

 - Pour mixture into buttered skillet.

 - Bake from 20-22 minutes, or until bread is golden brown and toothpick inserted in middle comes out clean.